July 22, 2024

 The Zoo of the Ghosts (Hosono/Matsumoto), which opens Side B, is typical of that spirit.

-(It's also a bit of a dry run for The Metamorphosis of the Kurayami-Zaka Flying Squirrel, in that Ohtaki sings harmony with Hosono on every line of the verses.)
+It's also a bit of a dry run for the following year's Metamorphosis of the Kurayami-Zaka Flying Squirrel, in that Ohtaki sings harmony with Hosono on every line of the verses.

 :::